Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Results

 \subsection{Perceived Benefits}

-In the Chinese sample, participants attributed the lowest utility to the idea that AI might supervise private life (-37.0\%), destroy humanity (-28.6\%), or be misused by criminals (-25.0\%).
-They viewed AI as offering significant utility in making society more sustainable (60.6\%), optimizing itself (61.9\%), and deciding who gets an important financial loan (62.5\%).
+In the Chinese sample, participants attributed the lowest benefit to the idea that AI might supervise private life (-37.0\%), destroy humanity (-28.6\%), or be misused by criminals (-25.0\%).
+They viewed AI as offering significant benefit in making society more sustainable (60.6\%), optimizing itself (61.9\%), and deciding who gets an important financial loan (62.5\%).

-In the German sample, participants found the idea that AI would know personal secrets to have the least utility (-86.7\%), followed by AI deciding matters of life and death (-63.0\%) or no longer being controllable by humans (-55.6\%).
-They also perceived low utility in AI preferring certain groups of people (-55.6\%).
+In the German sample, participants found the idea that AI would know personal secrets to have the least benefit (-86.7\%), followed by AI deciding matters of life and death (-63.0\%) or no longer being controllable by humans (-55.6\%).
+They also perceived low benefit in AI preferring certain groups of people (-55.6\%).
 However, they rated AI’s potential to promote innovation (71.4\%), raise the standard of living (71.4\%), learn faster than humans (81.0\%), and explain its decisions (83.3\%) as highly beneficial.